Graduation Section

 Why does the Graduation page list me as off track if I know that I am on track?

-The Guide reflects your status from February 2024, and will not include classes taken during the Spring 2024 semester.
+The Guide reflects your status from September of this year, and will not include classes taken during the previous Spring semester.
 Visit your counselor (listed on page 1 of the Guide) to see how your recent classes impacted your on- or off-track status.

 How many course credits does each check box represent?